upala-digital-identity/db/README.md

-# DB.
-Express-front
+# DB

-Stores merkle trees.
-No permissions needed.
-Anyone can publish according to schema.
+Stores individual scores and proofs.
+Group managers can publish with their private key.
 Anyone can read.
+Every network has it's own instance of db (e.g. https://rinkeby.db.upala.io).

 ## Writing data (POST)

-Anyone can write data through a POST request.
-Checking the tree and the root on-chain provides sufficient secutity (except ddos attack).
+- Checks if the sender is an acive group manager (Graph request "Get group manager for the group address").
+Error: Signer is not an active group manager.
+- Checks if the root is active onchain (Graph request "Get root timestamp by roothash")
+Error: No such root on-chain
+- Checks if [signature] is correct.
+The whole message must be signed by groupManagerAddress.
+Error: Wrong signature.
+- Converts scores to decimal? (unit256)??? todo
+- Writes data
+- Run housekeeping (will populate baseScore and check if root was deleted)
+- Return rootTimeStamp

-Example message to DB:
+Example message to DB (proof field differs for different pool types):

     {
         groupAddress: "0x11111ed78501edb696adca9e41e78d8256b6",
         groupManagerAddress: "0x33321ed78501edb696adca9e41e78d8256b6",
         singature: "0x3asdgd78501edb696adca9e41e78dhdr5",
-        merkleRoot: '0x11111e501...fa0434d7cf87d92345',
+        scoreBundle: '0x11111e501...fa0434d7cf87d92345',
         claims: {
             [wallet0.address]: {
-              index: 0, // unit256?? todo
-              score: '0xc8',
+              score: 67,
-              proof: ['0x2a411ed78501edb....fa0434d7cf87d916c6'],
+              proof: {
+                        signature: '0x2a411...'  // if SignedScoresPool
+                    }
             },
             [wallet1.address]: {
-              index: 1, // unit256?? todo
-              score: '0x012c',
+              score: 87,
-              proof: [
+              proof: {
-                '0xbfeb956a3b70505...55c0a5fcab57124cb36f7b',
-                '0xd31de46890d4a77...73ec69b51efe4c9a5a72fa',
-              ],
+                        index: 3,  // if Merkle pool
+                        merkleProof: ['0x2a411...','0x2acf16c6...']
+                    }
             },
         },
     }

-#### Workflow:

-- Checks if the sender is an acive group manager (Graph request "Get group manager for the group address").
-Error: Signer is not an active group manager.

-- Checks if [signature] is correct.
-The whole message must be signed by groupManagerAddress.
-Error: Wrong signature.

-- Checks if the root is active onchain (Graph request "Get root timestamp by roothash")
-Error: No such root on-chain

-- Checks if schema is correct
-Error: Wrong data format.

-- Converts scores to decimal? (unit256)??? todo

-- Writes data

-- Run housekeeping (will populate baseScore and check if root was deleted)

-- Return rootTimeStamp

 ## Housekeeping (GET)
 Run housekeeping through an authorized GET request.